Evangelion: 1.0 You Are (Not) Alone: Special effects

 Shōichi Masuo was appointed as the special effects director.
 Masuo was called while he was still working on Demonbane, so he was unable to join the team until October 2006.
 Neon Genesis Evangelion utilized graphical gimmicks made with the means available during the production, so for Evangelion: 1.0 Masuo tried to recreate the feel of the anime, but in digital form.
 He also utilized new gimmicks that were impossible to use during the production of the series.
 In the process, he mainly used Adobe After Effects.
 The CG was supplemented with hand drawings: wave splashes, for example, are usually done in CG, but according to Masuo the process does not do them justice and is graphically unsatisfactory.
 He received requests for texture changes for these details, thus creating the material in analog; the paper drawing was then scanned, transferred to software, processed, and then digitally retouched.

 At first, Anno gave the special effects team creative freedom, waiting until the last few months of production to give more precise and crisp instructions.
 A lot of CG was used for parts that looked the same as the old ones; the goal was to give the impression of cel-shading, so everything computer-generated looked like it was drawn by hand.
 The mobile buildings of Tokyo-3 were particularly complicated, as they were treated as if they were mecha.
 Masuo compared the buildings to the mobile constructions of Stingray by Gerry Anderson, to the buildings of the Mothra kaijū films, and to the turrets that come out during the interception of the monsters of Destroy All Monsters (1968).
 The buildings and poles were in fact drawn as characters.
 Digital did not always turn out to be faster than traditional, as it was particularly difficult to render the muzzle flash of the Eva units' bullets, which would have taken five minutes to draw in analog.

 Voice acting

-The dubbing for Evangelion: 1.0: You Are (Not) Alone officially began on July 31, 2007.
-The dubbing took place at Tokyo TV Center Studios, while the final sound mix was done at MA Studio.
+The voice acting for Evangelion: 1.0: You Are (Not) Alone officially began on July 31, 2007.
+The voice acting took place at Tokyo TV Center Studios, while the final sound mix was done at MA Studio.
 The character voices, music, and sound effects, which were recorded and processed separately, were merged for the first time during the mixing process.
-The final stages of dubbing began on August 22.
+The final stages began on August 22.
 Masayuki and Anno attended the recordings; however, Masayuki only reported errors in the audio synchronization due to Anno's strong presence.